rick/dotfiles/README.md

 - `script/bootstrap` will install base things via `brew bundle`
 - `script/creds` will use 1Password CLI to fetch secrets and populate `private/*` from `templates/*`
 - `script/install` will use `stow` to symlink files into your home directory

+## Questions

+ - "Where is the Brewfile?"
+   - It's in `public/homebrew/Brewfile` and will be symlnked to ~/Brewfile after `script/bootstrap`